 - Bachelor of Science with Tourism companion major

 For all other units please check the Course and Unit Handbook regarding how they will be offered.

 If you are interested in studying this major, you first need to apply for your preferred degree in Arts, Business or Science.
 Apply online at the UTAS Applications page.

-Once you have received and accepted your offer, it is recommended that you attend a 'Ready for Uni' session for assistance in selecting and enrolling in the right units for both majors that you will complete.
-Faculty Officers in Arts, Business or Science will also be able to assist with any questions you may have regarding your units.
+Once you have received and accepted your offer, it is recommended that you attend a 'First Steps for new Students' session for assistance in selecting and enrolling in the right units for both majors that you will complete.
+Course Information Officers in Arts, Business or Science will also be able to assist with any questions you may have regarding your units.